josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 - **Name the mechanism clearly**
   - e.g. grievance bundling, acknowledgement capture, prosocial hijack

-👉 The goal is to restore **interpretive clarity**, not just factual correction
+The goal is to restore **interpretive clarity**, not just factual correction.

 ---